gazebosim/gz-transport/docs/messages/messages.rst

       std::cout << "Data: [" << _msg.content() << "]" << std::endl;
     }

-We are going to need to register a function callback that will executed every time we receive a new topic update.
+We are going to need to register a function callback that will execute every time we receive a new topic update.
 The signature of the callback is always similar to the one shown in this example with the only exception of the protobuf message type.
 You should create a function callback with the appropriate protobuf type depending on the type advertised in your topic of interest.
-In our case, we know that topic *topicA* will contain a protobuf *Hello* type.
+In our case, we know that topic */topicA* will contain a protobuf *Hello* type.

 ::